Hydrospheredata/mist/README.md

 ## API Reference

 Mist’s goal is to run Apache Spark jobs as a service.
 There might be fast (< 5s) and long running analytics jobs.
 Mist supports two modes: synchronous (HTTP) and asynchronous (MQTT).
 HTTP is straightforward: you make a POST request and then get results in a response.
 MQTT requests work almost the same: you send a message with a request into a specified topic ([configuration](#configuration): `mist.mqtt.subscribeTopic`) and then mist sends a message back with the results ([configuration](#configuration): `mist.mqtt.publishTopic`).
-To dispatch multiple future responses you can add `external_id` field into request message.
-This `external_id` will be returned in message with results.
+To dispatch multiple future responses you can add the `external_id` field into request message. `external_id` will be returned in a message with the results.

 ######Requests
 for scala jobs: